Pixels per inch is just a tag

 If you’d like to set up your Retina iPad Photoshop documents at 264PPI, be my guest.
 You could also set them up at 72PPI.
 It really doesn’t matter, as long as the final result is images with the correct pixel dimensions.

 However, if you plan to use Photoshop and different pixel densities for each document, dragging layers and copying layer styles between documents scales layer styles — dragging a layer from a 326PPI Retina iPhone document to a 264PPI Retina iPad document will mean all layer styles get scaled by 20% (then rounded to the nearest integer).
 And that’s probably not what you want.
-Also, OS X’s Preview will display 72PPI images at the exact size, no matter how you have it set up.
+Also, macOS’s Preview will display 72PPI images at the exact size, no matter how you have it set up.

 It is for these reasons I assign 72PPI to all my design documents, and I recommend you do the same.
 To change the pixel density of your Photoshop document without resizing the image data, open the Image Size dialogue, uncheck Resize Image and type in the desired pixel density.